CE Diploma in Interfaith Dialogue

 Bridge Beliefs, Build Understanding

 What could be possible if we understood each other better?
-The Diploma in Interfaith Dialogue will equip you to engage in meaningful, respectful interfaith conversations and situations by exploring diverse religious traditions, practices, spiritualities, and texts.
-Through experiential learning, dialogue techniques, and a capstone project, you will develop skills to foster understanding, connection, and peace across faith communities in your lived experience.
+The Diploma in Interfaith Dialogue from the University of St. Michael’s College Continuing Education Division will equip you to engage in meaningful, respectful interfaith conversations.
+You’ll explore diverse religious traditions, practices, spiritualities, and texts through experiential learning, dialogue techniques, and a capstone project.
+Gain the skills to foster understanding, connection, and peace across faith communities in your everyday life.

 Diploma in Interfaith Dialogue Overview

-The Diploma in Interfaith Dialogue focuses on building confidence and skills for effective communication and encounters across difference.
-The mandatory core course, Dialogue: Principles and Practices, will introduce you to the tools and techniques for open, curious, and non-judgemental communication—skills that will be central to every elective course.
+The Diploma in Interfaith Dialogue focuses on building confidence and skills for effective communication and encounters across differences.
+The mandatory core course, Foundations of Interfaith Communication & Dialogue, will introduce you to the tools and techniques for open, curious, and non-judgemental communication—skills that will be central to every elective course.
+This course also endows you with a micro credential upon successful completion.

 Elective courses within the Diploma will be structured around the Four Levels of Interfaith Dialogue, ensuring that you experience diverse ways of encountering and appreciating different faith traditions: